Master of Engineering (MEng) in Mechanical Engineering

-The application portal for September 2021 entry will be open from October 1, 2020 to March 1, 2021 for international applicants and April 1, 2021 for domestic applicants.
+The application portal for September entry will be open from November 1 to February 15.
 Please note that we do not offer a January intake.

 The MEng Mechanical Engineering application process is going ‘paperless’: we no longer require that official paper documents be sent to the Program Office in support of an application.
 Instead, the Program Office will review scanned PDF versions of documents uploaded to the online application portal, and will only require official (paper) documents if an applicant is accepted.
 Successful applicants will receive a provisional admission offer with a deadline to submit official documents in order to receive an unconditional admission offer.
 No registration or start of program is allowed until the provisions are fulfilled and a new letter issued.

 The following documentation is required in support of an application to the Master of Engineering program at UBC:

 - Master of Engineering Program online application form and application fee.
 Payment by credit card (Mastercard or Visa) or debit card (CAD $104.00 domestic, CAD $168.25 international).